Pain management: understanding pain and achieving a better quality of life

 Objective of the expert standard pain management

 High-quality, evidence-based care for people with pain - that is the aim of the expert standard on pain management.
 This standard provides guidelines and best practices for the recognition, assessment and, of course, treatment of pain.
-It is designed to take into account both the physical and psychosocial aspects of pain.
-After all, anyone who has suffered from severe pain knows that it is much more than just a physical burden, but also a psychological one.

 Pain management begins with the early detection and accurate assessment of pain.
 Immediate and accurate diagnosis is critical to developing an effective treatment plan.
 Early recognition of pain can also help prevent the development of chronic pain conditions.

 This requires careful history taking and regular monitoring of patients.
 Pain management is a proactive process that requires close collaboration between patients and healthcare professionals to achieve the best possible outcomes.
+This is why many professionals also refer to self-management as the basis for pain management.

 Pain therapy: a spectrum of relief